miracoli/Advent-of-Code/2024/02/README.md

 ### Second Part:

-- Same as the first part, but attempts to skip each element in the line one by one to find a valid sequence.
+- Similar to the first approach, but if an error is detected, we evaluate whether skipping the current or previous element restores the sequence's validity.